 Live streamed from our socially distant studio set we have in-person, face-to-face, interviews, commentary and conversation with Elaine Bowden from Health Education England, Kathryn Pugh from NHS England and NHS Improvement, Kath Evans from Barts Health NHS Trust , We Can Talk young advisors, actual hospital staff who work in hospitals and special guests, surprises and attempts at humour.
 The first 2 minutes may look like what you’re expecting but the ‘reveal’ is anything but!

 After our opening live stream we moved over to Microsoft Teams (which was maxed out with more than 250 attendees).

 10:00-10:45 – How to coproduce

-Karen Whitelaw, Deputy Director at Healthy Teen Minds. hosts a panel discussion with Riley Reign, Associate Trainer (lived experience). and We Can Talk young advisor Anand.
+Karen Whitelaw, Deputy Director at Healthy Teen Minds. hosted a panel discussion with Riley Reign, Associate Trainer (lived experience). and We Can Talk young advisor Anand.

 10:45-11:30 – Measuring change

-Luís Costa Da Silva, Research Associate at the Child Outcomes Research Consortium, explores how we can effectively use data to measure change.
-He’s joined by Anna Bray, Paediatric Practice Development Nurse at Barts Health NHS Trust, to explore how data is used on the ground.
+Luís Costa Da Silva, Research Associate at the Child Outcomes Research Consortium, explored how we can effectively use data to measure change.
+He was joined by Anna Bray, Paediatric Practice Development Nurse at Barts Health NHS Trust, to explore how data is used on the ground.

 11:30-12:15 – The We Can Talk approach